The Cat Creature: Plot

 Late one evening, Frank Lucas, a licensed appraiser, goes to the home of a deceased client to finish taking inventory of the estate, including ancient artifacts.
 He discovers a sarcophagus in the basement that holds a mummy wearing a solid gold amulet displaying a cat's head with emerald eyes.
-Once Lucas removes the amulet from the mummy's corpse, he unleashes a curse imposed thousands of years ago by a cat goddess.
-He is promptly attacked and clawed to death by a mysterious black feline that howls like a jackal.
+While Lucas is out of the room, Joe Sung emerges from the shadows and steals the amulet from the mummy's corpse, unleashing a curse imposed thousands of years ago by a cat goddess.
+Hearing Lucas returning, Sung makes his way back into the dark.
+Lucas is promptly attacked and clawed to death by a mysterious black feline that howls like a jackal.

-Later, Joe Sung, an Oriental thief, breaks into the deceased's mansion, stealing the amulet.
-Later, he tries to pawn it at The Sorcerer's Shop, an establishment that specializes in occult items.
-But the proprietress, Hester Black, throws him out.
+Later, Joe Sung tries to pawn the amulet at The Sorcerer's Shop, an establishment that specializes in occult items, however, the proprietress, Hester Black, throws him out.

 Meanwhile, Lt.
 Marco of the local police department is investigating the murder of Mr. Lucas with the expert advice of Roger Edmonds, a professor who specializes in archeology.
 The theft of the amulet sets off a murderous chain of events involving Black, Lt.
 Marco, Edmonds, Sung, a salesgirl named Rena Carter, and a homicidal black cat with glowing green eyes.